beckardt/Weight-Tracking-Using-Raspberry-Pi/How_to.md

 ![img_9547](https://cloud.githubusercontent.com/assets/28270466/26419693/8519d196-408e-11e7-8dd7-3e943b87cb34.JPG)

   vi.
 Using female-female wires, connect the Pi to the HX711 like so: BCM5 to DT, ground to ground, BCM6 to SCK and 5V to VCC.
+Here is a link that shows the arrangement of pins on the Pi: [link](https://pinout.xyz/pinout/ground).
 And the combinator board to the hx711 like so: Red to E+, Black to E-, White to A-, and Green to A+.

   ### 3. Testing your Scale and Wiring